knowii-oss/knowii/CONTRIBUTING.md

 ### Database cleanup

-If you need to restart from scratch, you can reset the database to the default state and run all migrations using `composer db:clean`.
+If you need to restart from scratch, you can reset the database to the default state and run all migrations using `composer db:clean` or `sail php artisan migrate:fresh`.

 ### Database backup